28 interesting facts about Monaco

 Yachts in Monte Carlo's harbour

-Monte Carlo’s harbour (Shutterstock)
+Monte Carlo’s harbor (Shutterstock)

 10. Monaco is one of just three sovereign principalities in the world.
 The others are Andorra and Liechtenstein.
 A principality is a sovereign state ruled by a monarch with the title of prince and/or princess.